robnolen/aws-scaling-threat-detection-workshop/docs/04-review-and-discussion.md

 ## Cleanup
 In order to prevent charges to your account we recommend cleaning up the infrastructure that was created.
 If you plan to keep things running so you can examine the workshop a bit more please remember to do the cleanup when you are done.
 It is very easy to leave things running in an AWS account, forgot about it, and then accrue charges.

-> You will need to manually delete some resources before you delete the CloudFormation stacks so please do the following steps in order.
+!!! info "You will need to manually delete some resources before you delete the CloudFormation stacks so please do the following steps in order."

 1. Delete the Inspector objects created for the workshop.
 	* Go to the <a href="https://us-west-2.console.aws.amazon.com/inspector" target="_blank">Amazon Inspector</a> console.